-CHILDREN UPROOTED Nearly 50 million children are on the move.
-Some are driven from their homes by conflict, poverty or disaster; others are migrating in the hope of finding a better, safer life.
+CHILDREN UPROOTED Nearly 95 million children are on the move.
+Some are driven from their homes by conflict, poverty, or disaster; others are migrating hoping to find a better, safer life.
 Far too many encounter danger, detention, deprivation and discrimination on their journeys.
 Migrant, refugee and displaced children are children first.
 Children should feel safe from violence and exploitation.
 They should be able to stay with their families.
 They shouldn’t have to miss school or not be able to go to the doctor.
 They shouldn’t fear xenophobia or discrimination.
 They should be able to feel at home – wherever home is.
 Learn about some of the experiences and challenges faced by children who have come to Ireland.

 Statements of Learning (SOL)

 SOL 6: The student has an awareness of personal values and an understanding of the process of moral decision-making.

 SOL 7: The student values what it means to be an active citizen, with rights and responsibilities in local and wider contexts.

 SOL 9: The student understands the origin and impacts of social, economic, and environmental aspects of the world around her/him.

 SOL 10: The student has the awareness, knowledge, skills, values and motivation to live sustainably.

 SOL 11: The student takes action to safeguard and promote her/his wellbeing and that of others

 SOL 23: Brings an idea from conception to realisation

 JC WELLBEING – This programme works on achieving the following Well-being indicators.